tsgates/arch-wiki-markdown/wiki/CUPS.md

 be processed while they all end up not being completed with their status set to 'stopped':

-    Filter "foomatic-rip" for printer "<printer_name>" not available: No such file or director
+    Filter "foomatic-rip" for printer printer_name not available: No such file or director

 or: